Explore all CLC has to offer and see if a course is scheduled for a particular term.

 This introductory, freshman-level Engineering Transfer course introduces students to the different fields of engineering using case studies and guest speakers from the various engineering disciplines.
-Students are prepared for successful academic and professional careers by learning about the design process, teamwork, engineering ethics, academic and career planning, applying for internships, and professional workplace behavior.
+Students are prepared for success in college and professional careers by learning about study skills specific to engineering coursework, teamwork, networking, engineering ethics, academic and career planning, applying for internships, and professional workplace behavior.
 Project-based activities in an engineering lab are included.

 Prerequisite: MTH 108 (C or better) AND College Reading and Writing Readiness OR concurrent enrollment in ENG 109 or ELI 109 or ELI 110 or ENG 100

 Offered Summer 2023: No